mc0110/inetbox2mqtt/README.md

 If you like this software and even use it, then I deserve a beer.
 Thanks for that in advance.
 You will find the Sponsorship button on the right-hand side for this purpose.

 This project here was developed and tested for an ESP32 (first generation) with 4 MB memory.
 The software also works on other ESP32 models and probably, with small adjustments (UART address, pins), also on other hardware.
 The tests on a Raspberry Pi Pico W were successful, too.
 I will not always explicitly mention the RP2 pico w in the following.
 The respective points apply to this chip as well.
-The minor deviations can be found at the end in the section **Running on RP2 Pico W** for details.
+The minor deviations can be found at the end in the section **Running on different devices** for details.

 ## Disclaimer
 I have tested my solution for the ESP32/RP2 pico in more than 15 different environments so far, including my own TRUMA/CPplus version.
 Most of the tests ran straight *out of the box*.